What is the Universal Credit Claimant Commitment?

 Once agreed, you can view your Claimant Commitment through your online account and update your progress on your goals.

 If you’re claiming Universal Credit with a partner, you will both have to agree to an individual Claimant Commitment.
-Either of your Claimant Commitment can be affected if you or your partner start work or circumstances change.
+Either of your Claimant Commitments can be affected if you or your partner start work or circumstances change.

 What do I need to do if I have to look for work?